 Pheasant hunting is an extraordinary entryway to introduce young hunters and beginners to the hunting world and colorful hunting community.

-Before we start our guide about hunting pheasants, let’s first make a short intro about hunting.
+But let’s first make a short intro about hunting.

 Hunting is part of our genetic legacy.
 However, if you want to be politically correct in these modern times, you cannot describe hunt as a sport, hobby, nor as recreational shooting, and just by no means as shooting for fun.